 I will continue to work closely with local leaders to ensure they are prepared to respond to any Brexit scenario.

 This funding will not be the only resource councils receive from central government to fund Brexit costs.
-The government has been clear that departments will assess and, if appropriate, fund any potential new requirements of councils as part of EU Exit work they are undertaking.
+The government has been clear that departments will assess and, if appropriate, fund any potential new requirements of councils as part of Brexit work they are undertaking.

-The Secretary of State will also continue to engage with the sector through the EU Exit Local Government Delivery Board and regular communications with stakeholders across the sector.
+The Secretary of State will also continue to engage with the sector through the Brexit Local Government Delivery Board and regular communications with stakeholders across the sector.

 This announcement applies to local authorities in England.